snipcart/snipcart-gatsby-integration/pages/dry-martini/index.md

 description: So tasty, so good."
 ---

 > "One Martini is all right.
-Two are too many, and three are not enought"
+Two are too many, and three are not enough"